dweichert/Ddate/CONTRIBUTING.md

 under the terms of the [LICENSE](LICENSE) of this project.

-If you are not happy with this please feel free to fork the project and form your own Cabal promoting your own views or interests.
+If you are not happy with this please feel free to fork the project and form your own cabal promoting your own views or interests.

 ## Coding Guidelines, Style Guide, etc.